hugsy/binja-headless/README.md

 [...]
 ```

 ## Minimum Version

 This plugin requires the following minimum version of Binary Ninja:

- * 1200
+ * 3164

 ## Required Dependencies

-The following dependencies are required for this plugin:

- * rpyc >= 5.0.0
+The required dependencies can be found in the `requirements.txt` file.

 ## License

 This plugin is released under a MIT license.
+See the `LICENSE` file for complete details.

 ## Metadata Version